 The Pritchard House

-Located in Titusville, the Pritchard House is considered one of Florida’s top haunted houses.
+Located in Titusville, the Pritchard House is considered one of Florida’s creepiest haunted houses.
 The house is built in the Queen Anne style of architecture, giving it a spooky vibe.
 The house was once home to James Pritchard, a former captain in the Confederate Army.
 Pritchard lived at home with his wife, mother-in-law, and his two children.
 Pritchard’s children, Boud and Kate, then inherited the house after their father’s death, living in the house until 2005.
 The house was then purchased and restored by the Brevard County City Commission.
 Though the city government has repeatedly stated that the house is not haunted, many residents have said that they’ve witnessed evidence to the contrary.
 Ironically, the efforts of the museum staff at the Pritchard House to debunk any evidence of ghosts has led many ghost hunters to believe that they’re hiding something.
 Paranormal experts and curious enthusiasts alike often visit the house trying to spot a ghost.
 The spirit of “Miss Lovie,” Boud’s wife, has been seen looking through the windows at night, and James Pritchard and his wife Mary have been seen as well.
 Ms. Lovie in particular is known to be quite hostile to intruders, just as she was when she was alive.
 Others have heard disembodied voices and screams coming from the house.
 The grandfather clock in the house hasn’t worked for decades, yet it still sounds at midnight.
 It seems that, despite the restoration work done to make the Pritchard House look less accommodating to ghosts, the spirits of Ms. Lovie and the Pritchard family still feel at home.

 Despite fighting for the Confederacy, James Pritchard was born a northerner.
 He was born in New York City in 1839, though the Pritchard family moved quite often.
-Right before the Civil War broke out, Pritchard was living in St. Louis with his family.
-He enlisted in the Confederate Army when the war broke out and rose to captain’s rank.
-Pritchard’s father fought on the other side of the Mason-Dixon line, being a Colonel in the Union Army.
-After the war, he met his wife, Mary Haley Boye, while visiting Galveston in 1866.
+Right before the Civil War, Pritchard and his family were living in St. Louis.
+He enlisted in the Confederate Army when the war broke out and quickly rose to the rank of captain.
+Pritchard’s father fought on the other side of the Mason-Dixon line, having been a Colonel in the Union Army.
+After the war, James Pritchard met his wife, Mary Haley Boye, while visiting Galveston in 1866.
 Like Pritchard, Boye was from a well off family, and her wealth allowed Pritchard to build what would become the most haunted house in Florida.

 In 1876, after living in both Texas and Missouri, the couple inherited some land in Indian River County from Mary’s grandfather and began growing sugarcane and citrus.
-In the 1880s, After a deep freeze killed most of his crops, Pritchard expanded his business ventures, getting into real estate and opening a hardware store.
+In the 1880s, after a deep freeze killed most of his crops, Pritchard expanded his business ventures, getting involved in real estate and opening a hardware store.
 Pritchard’s real estate companies, Pritchard & May and West Coast Realty, were the first to operate in Central Florida.
 He expanded his businesses further when he began opening branches of his store in Miami.
 In 1889, Pritchard founded the Indian River State Bank and took the role of president.
 Again, the Indian River State Bank was the first bank in the region.
 The first light plant in Titusville was also sponsored by Pritchard, which eventually became part of Florida Power & Light, the dominant power company in the state today.
 Titusville became the first town south of St. Augustine to make the jump to electric lighting.
 Over the years, the Pritchard family prospered from the many endeavors that James was involved in, allowing him to buy a plot of land for his home near the ocean.
 He had his house built in 1891 and promptly moved his family in.
 Pritchard retired from the bank in 1925 and died a year later in 1926.

 The Pritchard House